cohesity/cohesity-ansible-role/docs/tasks/policy.md

 ## Synopsis
 [top](#Cohesity-policy-management)

-Use this task to clone a VM using Test/Dev workflow
+The Ansible task is used to create or delete a Protection Policy for the Cohesity Cluster

 #### How It Works
-- The tasks collects all the information (required and optional) and starts a clone task (if *state=present*).
+- The tasks collects all the information (required and optional) and creates a policy (if *state=present*).
-- The task can also destory a clone (*state=absent*) that was cloned using Test/Dev workflow.
+- The task can also delete a policy (*state=absent*).

 ### Requirements